“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.”—St. Francis of Assisi.

 The skills and values we learn in the gym have positive transfer to real life outside the gym.
 That is why it is called functional training.
 Doing the same exercises for an extended period of time might lead to boredom—or to technical proficiency, finesse, strength, and health.
 I chose the second option.

 Everybody will progress at a different rate.
-Take your time, don’t rush, don’t compare yourself with others, patiently work on the skill of strength, and own at least the Simple goals, and you will be doing better then ever before.
+Take your time, don’t rush, don’t compare yourself with others, patiently work on the skill of strength, and own at least the Simple goals, and you will be doing better than ever before.

 I didn’t come this far to only come this far.
 The way to achieving Sinister is simple: repeat until strong!